-Looking for his first home, our client had already narrowed down the search criteria to just 4 suburbs in the Sutherland area that he wanted to live in.
+Looking for his first home, Matt (not his real name) had already narrowed down the search criteria to just 4 suburbs in the Sutherland area that he wanted to live in.
 The property also had to be close to public transport, not on a main road and away from flight paths.

-Once we had narrowed down the list, we arranged to inspect every suitable property with our detailed property inspection checklist and client brief in-hand, which we then presented to our client.
+Once we had narrowed down the list, we arranged to inspect every suitable property with our detailed property inspection checklist and client brief in-hand, which we then presented to Matt.
 This is to help our clients see what ‘must have’ and ‘preferred’ items each property ticks.
-Following this process, our client was then able to make an informed decision on which properties to shortlist and which properties to eliminate from the list.
+Following this process, Matt was then able to make an informed decision on which properties to shortlist and which properties to eliminate from the list.

 Further due diligence was carried out on the shortlisted properties.
 This included speaking to council to see what developments were happening around the area and if any, whether they will have any direct or indirect impact, performing market research on comparable properties, both for sale and recently sold (within 6 months), inspecting the properties at different times of the day to view street appeal, how busy or quiet the streets were and to see what rooms were affected by light throughout the day, just to name a few.